ucsdidea/intro_to_python/README.md

 If you're having trouble installing or running Python locally, you can alternative using the [Binder](http://mybinder.org/) hosting service by clicking here: [![Binder](http://mybinder.org/badge.svg)](http://mybinder.org/repo/ucsdidea/intro_to_python)

 **NOTE** The Binder service is free, but it is a temporary fix.

+## Further resources
+If you're switching to Python from Matlab, this guide covers most of the common code equivalents:https://docs.scipy.org/doc/numpy-dev/user/numpy-for-matlab-users.html

+Examples of plotting with Matplotlib: http://matplotlib.org/gallery.html